 The image above gives you an idea of the awesome beauty of our Milky Way galaxy in the night sky.
 It’s mosaic of multiple shots on large-format film.
 It comprises all 360 degrees of the galaxy from our vantage point.
 Photography was done in Ft.
 Davis, Texas for the northern hemisphere shots and from Broken Hill, New South Wales, Australia, for the southern portions.
 Note the dust lanes, which obscure our view of some features beyond them.
 Note that the galaxy is brightest at its center, where most of the stars – and a possible hidden giant black hole – reside.
 This image shows stars down to 11th magnitude – fainter than the eye alone can see.
 Still, if you’re standing under a clear, dark night sky, you’ll see the Milky Way clearly as a band of stars stretched across the sky on late summer evenings.

-The band of the Milky Way is tough to see unless you’re far from the artificial lights of the city and unless you’re looking on a night when the moon is down, as it is in early evening tonight.
+The band of the Milky Way is tough to see unless you’re far from the artificial lights of the city and unless you’re looking on a night when the moon is down, as it is in the evening tonight.

 If you do look in a dark country sky, you’ll easily spot the Milky Way.
 And, assuming you’re looking from the Northern Hemisphere, you’ll notice that it gets broader and richer in the southern part of the sky, in the direction of the constellations Scorpius and Sagittarius.
 This is the direction toward the galaxy’s center.
 If you’re in the Southern Hemisphere, the galactic center is still in the direction of Sagittarius.
 But from the southern part of Earth’s globe this month, this constellation is closer to overhead.

 A special thank you to Ben Coffman Photography for the photo at the top of this post.
 Visit Ben Coffman on G+.